tlanc007/coroutine-ts/intro_coroutines_McNellis_CppCon_2016/Readme.md

 #Intro to coroutines McNellis_CppCon_2016
-Some examples from James McNellis **Introdution to Coroutines at CppCon 2016**.
+Examples from James McNellis **Introdution to Coroutines at CppCon 2016**.

 # Background
+The following are some of the exampes for the talk: [Introduction to Coroutines CppCon 2016](https://www.youtube.com/watch?v=ZTqHjjm86Bw).
+The slides for this talk are missing from the [CppCon2016](https://github.com/CppCon/CppCon2016) repo on **github**.
+However, I found [these slides](https://meetingcpp.com/tl_files/mcpp/2015/talks/James%20McNellis%20-%20Coroutines%20-%20%20Meeting%20C++%202015.pdf) a close substutute on meettingcpp.com.

-I found I had to tweak the examples a little to get them to compile for clang++ 5.
-With the tweaks these examples compile and run correctly.
+The examples were tweaked a little to get them to compile and for clang++ 5.

 # Examples
 ## compiler command line